-11 Approved single engine turbine powered aeroplanes
+11 Prescribed single-engine aeroplanes

-- 11.1.1 Approved single engine turbine powered aeroplane (ASETPA) airworthiness approvals are generally provided via the TC or TAC for the aircraft.
-Persons other than type certificate holders seeking an ASETPA airworthiness approval for their aeroplane may do so via an STC. - Note A separate operational approval by CASA for the particular operator is also required before the operator may operate the aeroplane under the ASETPA airworthiness approval. - 11.1.2 When CASA is assessing an application for an STC for an ASETPA airworthiness approval, each of the following airworthiness requirements will be assessed by CASA as part of the approval (refer to the relevant legislation and AC 21-52 for specific standards and more information about ASETPA approvals): - a.
-Aeroplane: The aeroplane type must have been originally certificated as a turbine powered aeroplane under an acceptable standard. - b.
-Engine: The aeroplane engine type must have documented evidence of an acceptable reliability rate. - c.
-Engine Control System: The aeroplane must have an acceptable engine control system. - d.
-Engine ignition system: The aeroplane must be equipped with acceptable engine ignition systems. - e.
-Engine fire warning system: The aeroplane must be equipped with an acceptable engine compartment fire detection and in-flight warning system. - f.
-Engine monitoring system: The aeroplane must be equipped with an acceptable automatically activated electronic engine trend monitoring recording system. - g.
-Engine oil metal contamination detection system: The aeroplane must be equipped with an acceptable electronic engine oil metal contamination detection system. - h.
-Electrical power sources: The aeroplane must be equipped with acceptable electrical power sources for essential systems, instruments and equipment. - i.
-Battery capacity: The aeroplane's prime battery(s) must have adequate electrical storage capacity (the applicant must provide an electrical load analysis). - j.
-Electrical load shedding: The AFM or approved equivalent must provide the pilot with a procedure for shedding non-essential electrical systems. - k.
-Flight Instrument Systems: The aeroplane must be equipped with flight and navigation instruments and instrument power sources complying with the regulatory requirements for air transport IFR operations. - I. Autopilot System: For single pilot operations, the aeroplane must be equipped with an acceptable automatic pilot. - m.
-Global Navigation Satellite System (GNSS): The aeroplane must be equipped with acceptable GNSS. - n.
-Radar Altimeter: The aeroplane must be equipped with an acceptable radar altimeter. - o.
-Weather Radar: The aeroplane must be equipped with an acceptable weather radar system.
+Prescribed single-engine aeroplane (PSEA) airworthiness approvals are generally provided via the TC or TAC for the aircraft.
+Persons other than type certificate holders seeking an PSEA airworthiness approval for their aeroplane may do so via an STC.

+Note: A separate operational approval by CASA for the particular operator is also required before the operator may operate the aeroplane under the PSEA airworthiness approval.

+When CASA is assessing an application for an STC for an PSEA airworthiness approval, each of the following airworthiness requirements will be assessed by CASA as part of the approval:

+- a.
+Aeroplane: - i.
+The aeroplane type must have been originally certificated as a turbine powered aeroplane under an acceptable standard. - b.
+Engine: - i.
+The aeroplane engine type must have documented evidence of an acceptable reliability rate. - c.
+Engine Control System: - i.
+The aeroplane must have an acceptable engine control system. - d.
+Engine ignition system: - i.
+The aeroplane must be equipped with acceptable engine ignition systems. - e.
+Engine fire warning system: - i.
+The aeroplane must be equipped with an acceptable engine compartment fire detection and inflight warning system. - f.
+Engine monitoring system: - i.
+The aeroplane must be equipped with an acceptable automatically activated electronic engine trend monitoring recording system. - g.
+Engine oil metal contamination detection system: - i.
+The aeroplane must be equipped with an acceptable electronic engine oil metal contamination detection system. - h.
+Electrical power sources: - i.
+The aeroplane must be equipped with acceptable electrical power sources for essential systems, instruments and equipment. - i.
+Battery capacity: - i.
+The aeroplane's prime battery(s) must have adequate electrical storage capacity (the applicant must provide an electrical load analysis). - j.
+Electrical load shedding: - i.
+The AFM or approved equivalent must provide the pilot with a procedure for shedding nonessential electrical systems. - k.
+Flight Instrument Systems: - i.
+The aeroplane must be equipped with flight and navigation instruments and instrument power sources complying with the regulatory requirements for air transport IFR operations. - I. Autopilot System:

-- p.
-Passenger Seats: The aeroplane must be equipped with acceptable passenger seats. - q.
-Crew and Passenger Oxygen: The aeroplane must provide supplemental oxygen for all occupants. - r.
-ICA: The ICA for the aeroplane and engine must adequately cover all essential systems, instruments and equipment and provide for safe operation of the aeroplane under the ASETPA approval.
+- i.
+For single pilot operations, the aeroplane must be equipped with an acceptable automatic pilot. - m.
+Global Navigation Satellite System (GNSS): - i.
+The aeroplane must be equipped with acceptable GNSS. - n.
+Radar Altimeter: - i.
+The aeroplane must be equipped with an acceptable radar altimeter. - o.
+Weather Radar: - i.
+The aeroplane must be equipped with an acceptable weather radar system. - p.
+Passenger Seats: - i.
+The aeroplane must be equipped with acceptable passenger seats. - q.
+Crew and Passenger Oxygen: - i.
+The aeroplane must provide supplemental oxygen for all occupants. - r.
+ICA: - i.
+The ICA for the aeroplane and engine must adequately cover all essential systems, instruments and equipment and provide for safe operation of the aeroplane under the PSEA approval.